Myrtanim/xsd2so/README.md

 # Xsd2So #

-This provides a tool to generate [Unity ScriptableObjects](http://docs.unity3d.com/Manual/class-ScriptableObject.html) from an XSD and also provides parsing capabilities, so you can easily parse the content of a matching XML into the ScriptableObject.
+This provides a tool to generate [Unity ScriptableObjects](http://docs.unity3d.com/Manual/class-ScriptableObject.html) (SO) from an XSD and also provides parsing capabilities, so you can easily parse the content of a matching XML into the SO.

 So this projects fuses [XML data binding](https://en.wikipedia.org/wiki/XML_data_binding) with Unity's native serialization capabilities.

 ### What is this repository for? ###

 * generate C# code from XSD
-* generate matching C# code, which is a ScriptableObject
+* generate matching SO code (in C#)
-* also generates parsing of XML data to a ScriptableObject instance
+* also generates parsing of XML data to a SO instance
-* 0.5.0

 ### How do I get set up? ###